1 min read

 I’m running up against two problems:

-My handwriting is atrocious and anyway, scanning this material doesn’t appear practical.
+My handwriting is atrocious, many notes are in shorthand and anyway, scanning this material doesn’t appear practical.
+It would take supernatural handwriting recognition software to unlock my scribble.

 There’s a similar legal problem with old business paperwork.
 I’ve a sizable collection of paper from when I ran a business in Australia – I’m supposed to keep this for seven years, which means I’ve about 18 months to go before junking it.
 There’s too much to scan and, with such a short amount of time to worry about, it doesn’t seem worth the effort.